 - Solution: A person needs to filter each expectation, limitation or boundary a narcissist places on them to see if it is fair, realistic, or practical.
 Ask: “Is this a standard that I would place on someone else?
 How does this rule make me feel?”
 If the answers are: “No and angry,” then reset the standard to a more reasonable level.
 The new level does not need to be immediately communicated with the narcissist; again this would just incite an argument.
 Rather, get comfortable with the standard first and then if needed communicate later after evidence has been gathered to demonstrate that this is a more sensible approach.

 - Do right.
-Ethics and morality at the hands of a narcissist are colored by what works for them in the moment.
+Ethics and morality at the hands of a narcissist are colored by what works for them at the moment.
 Even religious narcissists tend to have one set of standards for them and another for everyone else.
-When caught doing something wrong, the narcissist uses blame, justification and minimization to dismiss any concerns.
+When caught doing something wrong, the narcissist uses blame, justification, and minimization to dismiss any concerns.

 - Take responsibility.
 A narcissist will not take responsibility for their actions, words, behavior, or reactions.
 Everything is about shifting blame to someone else or dumping their duties onto others so they don’t have to be held accountable.
 However, narcissists will say that they are the most responsible person they know and that is usually because they have taken credit for things they did not accomplish.

 - Solution: Be different from the narcissist.
-When a person makes an error in judgement or behavior, be willing to take responsibility for the mistake and accept the consequences.
-Do not however, accept responsibility for a narcissist’s mistake no matter how much they try to be convincing that it is not their fault.
+When a person makes an error in judgment or behavior, be willing to take responsibility for the mistake and accept the consequences.
+Do not, however, accept responsibility for a narcissist’s mistake no matter how much they try to be convincing that it is not their fault.

 Relationships with narcissists require an enormous amount of self-control to keep all of these things in check.
 At first, this is hard to do but with time, energy and effort, all five of these items become easier.